hfzSolutions/aggrafinder-portal/GOOGLE_ANALYTICS_SETUP.md

 ## Overview

-This document provides instructions on how to set up Google Analytics 4 (GA4) for the AggraFinder Portal application.
+This document provides instructions on how to set up Google Analytics 4 (GA4) for the DeepList AI application.

 ## Prerequisites